haacked/haacked.com/_posts/2014-12-09-unwrap-mef-exception.markdown

 ---
 layout: post
 title: "Unwrap MEF composition exceptions"
-date: 2014-11-22 -0800
+date: 2014-12-09 -0800
 comments: true
 categories: [csharp mef]
 ---

-There are times when the Managed Extensibility Framework (aka MEF) cannot compose a part.
-In those cases, it'll throw a `[CompositionException](http://msdn.microsoft.com/en-us/library/system.componentmodel.composition.compositionexception%28v=vs.110%29.aspx)`.
+There are times when the Managed Extensibility Framework (aka MEF, the close relative of "Meh") cannot compose a part.
+In those cases it'll shrug (¯\\_(ツ)_/¯) and then take a dump on your runtime execution by throwing a  [`CompositionException`](http://msdn.microsoft.com/en-us/library/system.componentmodel.composition.compositionexception%28v=vs.110%29.aspx).

-There are probably many reasons a composition will fail.
+There are many reasons a composition will fail.
 There are two I run into the most often.
-The first is that you simply forgot to export a type.
-The exception message you get with a `CompositionException` is helpful here.
+The first is that I simply forgot to export a type.
+The `CompositionException` in this case is actually helpful.

-But the other case is where one of the types you're importing throws an exception in its constructor.
+But the other case is when an imported type throws an exception in its constructor.
 Here, the exception message is pretty useless.
-Here's an example taken from a real application, GitHub for Windows.
-I had to inject an exception with the message "haha" in the constructor of `CreateNewRepositoryViewModel`.
+Here's an example taken from a real application, [GitHub for Windows](https://windows.github.com/).
+The actual exception is contrived for the purposes of demonstration.
+I changed the constructor of `CreateNewRepositoryViewModel` to throw an exception with the message "haha".

 > System.ComponentModel.Composition.CompositionException: The composition produced a single composition error.
 The root cause is provided below.
 Review the CompositionException.Errors property for more detailed information.